This post was updated to reflect current trends and information.

 EDI and eManifest Portal have different terminologies, data requirements, and business rules.
 The differences are mainly because EDI and the eManifest Portal are based on two different technologies and interfaces.

-EDI refers to the exchange of information, thus, companies using EDI can get statuses and receive notifications, while eManifest Portal refers to submission of information only, and refers to Statuses.
+EDI refers to the exchange of information, thus, companies using EDI can get statuses and receive notifications, while eManifest Portal refers to the submission of information only, and refers to Statuses.

 There are three options to transmit electronic commerce information to CBSA: